Anal fistula and anal abscess

 Anal fistula

-Anal fistulas often develop as a result of an anal abscess, which arises from a pus-filled, bacteria-caused inflammation.
-Actually, anal fistula and anal abscess are the same disease condition.
-The anal abscess involves a encapsulated collection of pus and corresponds to the acute form.
-The anal fistula, on the other hand, is the chronic form, where the pus drains through an opening in the skin.
+Anal fistulas often develop as a result of an anal abscess, which arises from a purulent, bacteria-caused inflammation.
+Actually, anal fistula and anal abscess are the same disease.
+The anal abscess is associated with a encapsulated collection of pus and corresponds to the acute variant.
+The anal fistula, on the other hand, is the chronic variant, where the purulent fluid drains through a skin opening.

-According to recent studies, there are several risk factors believed to promote anal fistulas.
+According to recent studies, there are some risk factors believed to promote anal fistulas.
 These include, for example, the following:

-• an excessively high intake of heavily spiced foods
+• an excessively high consumption of heavily spiced foods

 • lack of exercise, prolonged sitting

-• long time spent on the toilet during bowel movements
+• prolonged sitting on the toilet during bowel movements

 • smoking

-How does one distinguish between anal fistula, anal abscess, and cryptitis?
+How can one distinguish between an anal fistula, anal abscess, and cryptitis?

-Cryptitis, anal fistula, and anal abscess are different forms of the same disease entity, with clearly distinguishable symptoms.
-Cryptitis is often the still reversible initial stage.
-The anal fistula corresponds more to the chronic course, and an anal abscess is the acute and marked worsening of symptoms.
+The Cryptitis, which Anal fistula and the anal abscess are different forms of the same disease entity, with clearly distinguishable symptoms.
+A Cryptitis this is often still the reversible initial stage.
+The Anal fistula on the other hand corresponds more to the chronic course and in a Anal abscess this is the acute and significant worsening of symptoms.
 An abscess is a short-term event that always requires medical or even surgical intervention.
-Cryptitis manifests as dull discomfort at the anus, possibly also with pus discharge.
-While patients with anal fistula often complain of milder symptoms, patients with abscess have pronounced pain at the anus.
+A Cryptitis manifests as dull discomfort at the anus, possibly also with pus discharge.
+While patients with Anal fistula often complain of milder symptoms, patients with abscesses experience pronounced pain in the anus.

 CANNEFF SUP